-- Individuals who are under the age of 2 - Individuals who are unconscious, incapacitated, or otherwise unable to remove the cover without assistance - Students who provide a physician's note as documentation that they have a medical contraindication (a contraindication or condition that makes masking absolutely inadvisable) to wearing a face covering - Teachers needing to show facial expressions where it is important for students to see how a teacher pronounces words (e.g., English learners, early childhood, foreign language, etc.).
+- Individuals who are under the age of 2. - Individuals who are unconscious, incapacitated, or otherwise unable to remove the cover without assistance. - Students who provide a health care provider's note as documentation that they have a medical contraindication (a condition that makes masking absolutely inadvisable) to wearing a face covering. - Teachers needing to show facial expressions where it is important for students to see how a teacher pronounces words (e.g., English learners, early childhood, foreign language, etc.).
 However, teachers will be required to resume wearing face coverings as soon as possible.
 Preferred alternatives to teachers wearing face shields include clear face coverings or video instruction.
 There must be strict adherence to social distancing when a face shield is utilized.

-Who has the credentials to be able to provide a medical note or perform a routine health check-up?
-IDPH recommends that a physician licensed to practice medicine in all branches of medicine, as defined in 105 ILCS 5/27-8.1, be referred to for providing medical notes and performing routine health check-ups.
+35. Who has the credentials to be able to provide a medical note or perform a routine health checkup?
+(Updated 9/9/20)

+IDPH recommends that a healthcare provider licensed to practice medicine in all branches of medicine, as defined in 105 ILCS 5/27-8.1, be referred to for providing medical notes and performing routine health check-ups.

-How should schools handle students with IEPs or 504 plans who cannot tolerate a face covering or a face shield?
+36. How should schools handle students with IEPs or 504 plans who cannot tolerate a face covering or a face shield?

 Students with an Individualized Education Program (IEP) or 504 Plan who are unable to wear a face covering or face shield due to a medical contraindication may not be denied access to an in-person education if the school is offering in-person education to other students.
 Staff working with students who are unable to wear a face covering or shield due to a medical contraindication should wear approved and appropriate PPE based on job specific duties and risks and maintain social distancing as much as possible.
-Other students should also remain socially distant from students who are unable to wear a face shield due to a medical contraindication.
+Other students should also remain socially distant from students who are unable to wear a face covering or face shield due to a medical contraindication.
 Schools should consult with their local public health department regarding appropriate PPE for these situations.

-Can athletic face coverings, e.g., neck warmers be used as a substitute for cloth face coverings?
+37. Can athletic face coverings, e.g., neck warmers be used as a substitute for cloth face coverings?
+(Updated 10/27/2020)

 CDC recommends that people wear cloth face coverings in public settings and when around people who don't live in your household, especially when other social distancing measures are difficult to maintain.
 Cloth face coverings are recommended as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when the person wearing the cloth face covering coughs, sneezes, talks, or raises their voice.
 This is called source control.
 It is not known if athletic face coverings/neck warmers provide any benefit as source control to protect others from the spray of respiratory particles.
-CDC does not recommend use of athletic face coverings/neck warmers as a substitute for cloth face coverings.
+CDC does not recommend use of athletic face coverings (e.g., 'gaitors'/neck warmers as a substitute for cloth face coverings.

-Can you provide recommendation on cleaning?
+38. Can you provide recommendation on cleaning?
+(Updated 10/27/2020)

-Schools should follow CDC's guidance for cleaning and disinfecting public spaces, workplaces, businesses, schools and homes.
+Schools should follow CDC's guidance for cleaning and disinfecting public spaces, workplaces, businesses, schools and homes..
 Cleaning and disinfection products should not be used by children or near children, and staff should ensure that there is adequate ventilation when using these products to prevent children or themselves from inhaling toxic fumes.

-What kind of PPE is required for staff who clean areas used by a suspected or known COVID case?
+39. What kind of PPE is required for staff who clean areas used by a suspected or known COVID case?
+(Updated 8/20/20)